Essential Oils for Eczema and Dermatitis

 Apply Moisturizing Lotion: Use lotion made from natural ingredients after-bath or shower moisturizer at the end of the day to relax!
 Simply apply to the entire body while the skin is still wet, then pat dry.
 You can also add the essential oils mentioned earlier to your fragrance-free lotion for an extra treat for your skin!

 Many of our customers with eczema rely on e3’s Scents of Comfort massage lotion to keep their skin moisturized.
 Its gentle, skin-nourishing, antioxidant-rich, all-natural ingredients soothe chapped rough skin, eczema, and psoriasis.
 It’s 100% junk-free and is handmade in small batches.
 It contains gentle, skin-nourishing, antioxidant-rich ingredients and is free of petrochemicals, waxes, synthetics, emulsifiers, and parabens.

 As a special offer, we’re providing a free 2 ounce size of e3’s Scents of Comfort massage lotion with the purchase of any other two e3 products.
+(Offer applies to all three options: Rest fragrance-free, Relax gentle aromatherapy, Relief restorative aromatherapy.)
 Simply add this in the Comments section in the shopping cart — FREE SAMPLE LOTION.
 This offer is limited to one-time per customer.

 Essential oil suggestions to reduce stress

 Reducing stress supports our body’s natural ability to move toward optimal health, balance and well-being.
 Choose an essential oil or blend which you love the aroma and one that gives you that “AHHH” feeling when you inhale its aroma.